Philippines: Duterte critic de Lima acquitted in drug case – DW – 05/15/2023

 Advertisement

-Duterte critic de Lima has been in police detention since 2017, shortly after she launched a Senate investigation into the government's"war on drugs" that led to the deaths of over 12,000 Filipinos, who were mostly urban poor young men.
+A vocal critic of Duterte, de Lima has been in police detention since 2017.
+She was arrested shortly after she launched a senate investigation into the government's"war on drugs" that led to the deaths of over 12,000 Filipinos, mostly poor and urban young men.

 "The courtroom erupted in applause.
 Then Ms. de Lima broke out in tears.
-It was my first time to see her cry.
-This was really an ordeal for her," Rolly Peoro, the legal counsel for de Lima, told DW.
+It was the first time I saw her cry.
+This was really an ordeal for her," Rolly Peoro, de Lima's the legal counsel, told DW.

-Last year, key prosecution witnesses began retracting their statements against de Lima, saying that they were coerced by the police and former justice secretary Vitaliano Aguirre to give a false testimony.
+Last year, key prosecution witnesses began retracting their statements against de Lima, saying that they had been coerced by the police and former Justice Secretary Vitaliano Aguirre into giving false testimony.

 De Lima's petition for bail for a third drug charge is being tried before a separate court and is still under consideration.